This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Women with bleeding disorders are at heightened risk of developing blood clotting and other serious blood-related issues if they get an epidural.

-An epidural hematoma is a brain injury that results in bleeding inside the skull, the outer covering of the brain, and in some instances, the spinal column.
+An epidural hematoma is a brain injury that results in bleeding inside the skull, the outer covering of the brain, and, in some instances, the spinal column.
 An epidural hematoma happens when blood vessels are ruptured.

 Although an epidural hematoma is rare, it can happen due to traumatic needle insertion and spontaneous bleeding during the insertion of an epidural needle.

-What is a Spinal Block?
+What Is a Spinal Block?

 A spinal block differs from an epidural in that it is a one-time shot of anesthesia, while an epidural can provide continuous anesthesia.